iamvenkatgiri/static-website/README.md

 ### 3.Create a hosted zone in the Route 53.

    a) Enter the Domain name (venkatagirisasanapuri.cloud) and Create the hosted zone.
-Once the zone is created, go the Certificate Manager.
+Once the zone is created, go the **Certificate Manager**.
 We have to copy the CNAME name and CNAME value by selecting **Create records in Route 53 option**.

    b) We will have to update the Hosted zone by adding the A record type, once the Cloudfront Distribution is created.